 The authentication certificates and the associated fingerprint used for the DTLS association are generated according to the procedures specified in clauses 5 and 6/[IETF RFC 4572].
 The endpoint will use one of the hash functions negotiated through the security capability exchange outlined in clause 8.1.
 If the H.245 connection is secured as per clause 8 then as per clause 6.1/[IETF RFC 4572] any certificate asserting syntactically valid identity may be used.
 If the H.245 signalling is not secured then an appropriate identity must be provided.
 This is FFS.

+If the endpoint requires the use of DTLS and SRTP it shall use the procedures of [ITU-T H.460.19] and assign the same multiplexID to the logical channel representing the DTLS association and the logical channels representing the SRTP streams.
+The endpoint may perform OLC/OLCack for each SRTP media streams associated with the DTLS-SRTP association before or after a successful DTLS handshake.
+However media must not flow until DTLS handshake and SRTP key negotiation is successful.

 {Contributor’s note: Guidelines need to be formed on the endpoint identification.
 Clause 6.1/ITU-T H.235.8 based on a public key certificate.}